Record Japan machinery orders suggest economy may jump tax hurdle

 However, company executives also noted that slowing growth in China and other emerging markets have dragged on exports and the economic recovery, echoing concern among policymakers.

-The March machinery orders data and signs businesses are ploughing their profits into production and plant may provide some breathing space for policy makers keen not to overreact.
+The March machinery orders data and signs businesses are plowing their profits into production and plant may provide some breathing space for policy makers keen not to overreact.

 "Higher corporate profits and easing of excess production capacity are likely to keep capital spending in uptrend ahead," said Yoshiki Shinke, chief economist at Dai-ichi Life Research Institute in Tokyo.